top of page

 Working Together | Transforming Discarded A4 Derbyshire Supergirl Material Into Cordage

-The piece I have made is a small handheld vessel, woven from the discarded printed sheets of Derbyshire Supergirl.
-It has a distinctly feminine shape, two openings, and it asks to be held carefully in the palm.
 I did not want the final response to push itself forward too loudly.
-Instead, it carries something of what I had seen in the Creative Agents, not simply their energy or boldness, although those are certainly present, but the quieter labour of holding thoughts, fragments, uncertainties and possibilities with care.
+Instead, it carries something of what I had seen in the Creative Agents, not simply their energy or courage, although those are certainly present, but the quieter labour of holding thoughts, fragments, uncertainties and possibilities with care; working with what the community gives you in all its confusion, imperfect and joy.

 Bowl of twisted paper cordage with bundles of cut paper ribbons made from Derbyshire Supergirl prints ready for weaving into a vessel